 The Therapeutic Process

-Our first two to four sessions will involve an evaluation of your needs.
+Our first few sessions involve an evaluation of your needs.
 During this time, we both decide if I am the best person to help you reach your treatment goals.
 We discuss what brings you to therapy, background information and any goals that you want to work on.
 By the end of these sessions, we will have a plan on how to proceed over the upcoming sessions.

 Sessions are a 50-minute hour.
-Frequency of sessions bases on how often you would like to meet, as well as what may be therapeutically in your best interest.
+Frequency of sessions is based on how often you would like to meet, as well as what may be therapeutically in your best interest.

 You have the right to ask questions about anything that happens in therapy.
 I will discuss how and why I’ve decided to do what I’m doing.
 We can also look at alternatives that might work better for you.
-Feel free to ask to try something that you think helpful.
+Feel free to ask to try something that you think may be helpful.
 Talk to me about any concerns that you may have.
-You can also request I refer you to someone else if you decide that I’m not the right therapist for you.
+If you decide that I’m not the right therapist for you, you can request a referral to someone else.
 You are free to leave therapy at any time.

 Confidentiality of all communications between a client and therapist is protected by law and the ethics of College of Registered Psychotherapists of Ontario (CRPO).
 I can only release information about our work to others, or even that you are in therapy with me, with your written permission.

 There are some situations when I am legally obligated to break confidentiality in order to protect others from harm.
 Where I have a duty to report to Family and Children’s Service and/or the police include: